kauvinlucas/album-review-ratings/README.md

 [![GPL license](https://img.shields.io/badge/License-GPL-blue.svg)](http://perso.crans.org/besson/LICENSE.html) [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

+#### *Note: this is a work in progress.*

 ### What is this?
-This repository contains a dataset of album's critic and user ratings, along with other public information available in the albumoftheyear.org (AOTY)
+This repository contains a dataset of album's critic and user ratings, and album's metadata from albumoftheyear.org (AOTY), along with Metascore from Metacritic, Metacritic user scores and rateyourmusic.com user scores and reviews.

-The scrapper script is also made available.
+The scrapper script is also made available for those who want to update the existing dataset.

 ### What kind of data it contains?
-It contains 10 features with a total of 285.000 rows of data:
+It contains 15 features with a total of 100.000 rows of data:
 1. Album artist
 2. Album title
 3. Critic score